Meeting Time: October 18, 2023 at 10:00am MST

 • Default_avatar

-Brittany Dover 11 months ago
+Brittany Dover about 1 year ago

 As a resident of downtown Phoenix, I support this measure to reduce parking minimums.
 We have a beautiful city that looses a bit of its charm and affordability with each new parking development.
 Lowering the minimums will improve our transit options, offer more space and affordability for residents, and maintain walkability.